 A Himalayan salt lamp is discouraged to place near the cats.
 Cats being curious animals are attracted to these lamps.
 The shiny and moist surface of the lamp allows the cat to lick.
 Does this arise the concern; are Himalayan salt lamps safe for cats?
 Licking increases the sodium level in cats, which poses a risk for high blood pressure, kidneys, and muscles.
 Too much intake of salt cause salt toxicity in cats, which is bad for their health.

 It leads to salt poisoning that shows its deleterious effects within hours.
 It causes vomiting, tremors, seizure, and most probably the death of a pet.
+And how the captivating beauty of a geometric salt lamp can transform your living space while enhancing your well-being.
 Some precautions such as keeping lamps away from the cat, spraying bitter detergents on the surface, and regularly cleaning can help to deal with this unusual problem.
 If you want to keep your naughty companion safe and sound then keep that away from the salt lamps.